PufferFinance/UniFi/l1-contracts/docs/scripts.md

 forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "functionName(parameters)" "parameter1" "parameter2" ...
 ```

 Replace `functionName` with the desired function and provide the necessary parameters.
+To broadcast the script results on-chain you will also need to include flags like `--rpc-url https://rpc.helder-devnets.xyz/ --broadcast --account <your-cast-wallet-name>`.

 ## Understanding OperatorCommitment and chainIdBitMap